bufbuild/protocompile/experimental/ast/printer/bufformat-diff.md

   (e.g. `[/* leading */ packed = false]`) now expand to multi-line
   correctly instead of emitting a broken half-expanded form.
 - Single-element dicts stay inline when they fit.

+## Correctness Improvements Over Legacy

+These are cases where our output is intentionally not byte-equivalent to legacy `buf format` because the legacy output is broken protobuf.

+- Inline `//` comment containing `*/` in its body (e.g. `// foo */ bar`)
+  is escaped to `/* foo * / bar */` when converting to a block comment.
+  Legacy `bufformat/formatter.go` does not check for embedded `*/` and produces `/* foo */ bar */`, which terminates the synthesized block comment prematurely and leaks `bar */` as text.
+Our escape preserves syntactic validity at the cost of a one-character visual difference in the body.